-The Company or one of its subsidiaries that has been authorized by the Company to participate in the Program.
-"Participating Employers" and "Union Carbide" have the same meaning and are used interchangeably.
-Notwithstanding anything to the contrary, a "Participating Employer" is only a "Participating Employer" while it is a member of the Company's controlled group of corporations within the meaning of section 414(b) or section 414(c) of the Code.
-If the entity ceases to be a member of the Company's controlled group of corporations, then the entity ceases to be a "Participating Employer" on the date it is no longer a member of the controlled group of corporations.
+Rohm and Haas Company and each Employer that has joined the Program.
+"Participating Employers" and "Rohm and Haas" have the same meaning and are used interchangeably.
+Notwithstanding anything to the contrary, a "Participating Employer" is only a "Participating Employer" while it is a member of The Dow Chemical Company's controlled group of corporations, within the meaning of section 414(b) or section 414(c) of the Code.
+If the entity ceases to be a member of The Dow Chemical Company's controlled group of corporations, then the entity ceases to be a "Participating Employer" on the date it is no longer a member of the controlled group of corporations.